mabdullah-nyu/DSGA-1007-Project/README.md

 **Methodology**

-We use 2 original data sets— Yelp restaurant data ($$$, hours of operation, cuisine etc.) and restaurant reviews data (top 50 recent reviews for each restaurant).
+We use 2 original data sets—Yelp restaurant data ($$$, hours of operation, cuisine etc.) and restaurant reviews data (top 50 recent reviews for each restaurant).

 Some considerations: Scale and API rate limiting was a big factor in our project design.
 We set the following constraints, only pulling data for Manhattan proper.
 This still queries 10K+ restaurants, so we additionally limited reviews to <= 50 reviews (vs pulling all).
 Accordingly, many of the fetched reviews are recent, so we also subset Michelins vs non-Michelins across Michelin 2023* restaurants specifically.